contractautomataproject/ContractAutomataLib/README.md

  orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).

-The source code has been redesigned and refactored  in Java 8.
+The source code has been redesigned and refactored using the new functionalities introduced with Java 8 (streams, lambda).

 <h2>License</h2>
 The tool is available under <a href="https://www.gnu.org/licenses/gpl-3.0">GPL-3.0 license</a>.